ChadSki/Swordedit/readme.md

 # Swordedit

-Originally developed by Grenadiac in C++ for Windows, Sparkedit's source was given to bobindashadows, who began porting the application to OS X under the new name 'Swordedit'.
-Since then, the code has changed hands several times but has always remained GPL-licensed.
-The most recent maintainer of the project is Samuco of MacGamingMods.
+Originally developed by Grenadiac in C++ for Windows, Sparkedit's source was given to bobindashadows, who began porting the application to OS X. He handed the project off to Sword, who released the project under its new name 'Swordedit'.
+Since then, Samuco has taken up the reins and continued adding features.

 ### License